 The only external service used is Mattermost official STUN server (

-ICE Host Override setting is provided.
+ICE Host Override setting instead.

-My call is disconnected after a few seconds and I can’t transmit voice nor hear anything.
+My call is disconnected after a few seconds

 This is usually a sign that the underlying UDP channel has not been established and the connection times out after ~10 seconds.
 When the connection has been established correctly an

 rtc connected line should appear in the client-side logs (JS console).
-There isn’t a single solution as it depends on the infrastructure/deployment specifics.
+There isn’t a single solution as it depends on your infrastructure/deployment specifics.
 However, if you’re a system or network admin, you may need to open up the UDP port or configure the network accordingly.